Thinking of becoming NASM-certified and not sure which of the courses to start with?

 Who is the NASM CES for?

-In short, the CES is to help clients that have pain.
+In short, the CES is to help clients who have pain.

 The information you learn applies to nearly every single one of your clients.